 There were no meterial commitments as at the reporting date, which require adjustments to or disclosures in the Financial Statements.

 46 EVENTS AFTER THE REPORTING PERIOD

-There have been no material events occurring after the reporting date, which require adjustments to or disclosure in the Financial Statements.
+No circumstances have arisen since the reporting date which would require adjustments or disclosure in the Financial Statements other than disclosed below.